SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Chakra: 32
 Upkeep: 8
-Range: Self
-Radius: 50
+Area: 50
 Speed: 15
-Seal Speed: 14
+Seal Speed: 22

-Tags: Utility
+Tags: Utility, AoE, Environmental, Fan

 Effects:
 Every IC, everyone in the technique's radius is pushed CHA/40 yards away from you, towards its edge.
 All Raiton and ranged taijutsu attacks within this area have their damage reduced by 25%.
 However, all Fuuton has \+3 Accuracy, and all Katon does \+15% damage.
 These effects apply to any jutsu originating inside, passing through or targeting someone within the area.